 Weed Science is a Philosophy

 My success in weed control is attributed to my philosophy about weed control: Keep the St Augustine healthy and the weeds weak and dying.
-The end game is that there is more St Augustine and less weeds.
+The end game is that there are more St Augustine and fewer weeds.
 Keeping the St Augustine healthy and weeds weak/dying is a process repeated every application, year after year.

 Process not an Event